redshrimp0310/redshrimp0310.github.io/_posts/2021-12-22-JavaScript.md

 * Callback Function

-Callback function is a function passed as an argument into another function
+Callback function is a function passed as an argument into another function.

 * Immediate Function